keyvisions/FillDOCX/README.md

 ## Version 0.2.0
 Introduced the @@\<tag>.\<tag> construct, it _MUST_ be placed inside a table row, with the effect that all children elements of @@\<tag> are rendered in separate rows.
-This construct is usefull, for example, to handle purchase orders with multiple lines, see the order.docx template
+This construct is usefull, for example, to handle purchase orders with multiple lines, see the template.docx template

 ## Instructions
 Clone locally, publish and run